Paige VanZant Displays Her Sculpted Midsection & Toned Physique In Latest Selfie

 In her caption of the post, VanZant stated she was thankful for things in her life, as well as being excited for the future.

-In under an hour, nearly 100 of VanZant’s loyal followers made their way into the comments section of the picture, which they used to admire her sculpted physique.
+In under an hour, nearly 100 loyal followers made their way to the comments section of the picture, which they used to admire VanZant’s sculpted physique.

-“I want to be PVZ when I grow up,” one person admired, as they added a heart and fire emoji to the comment.
+“I want to be PVZ when I grow up,” one person admired, adding a heart and fire emoji to the comment.

 “The prettiest woman!
 I love you Paige,” another fan gushed.

-“The definition of true beauty is in the picture @paigevanzant go out there and take the bare knuckle world by storm,” a third person encouraged, as they made reference to the fact that VanZant currently left the UFC to compete for Bare Knuckle Fight Club.
+“The definition of true beauty is in the picture @paigevanzant go out there and take the bare knuckle world by storm,” a third person encouraged, as they made reference to the fact that VanZant has left the UFC to compete for Bare Knuckle Fight Club.

-Her fans have admired a similar picture to VanZant’s October 2 post, as she flaunted her figure for an Instagram update a couple weeks ago, according to a report by The Inquisitr.
-In the snap, she rocked a matching olive green outfit that showcased her athletic body.
+Her fans recently admired a similar picture to VanZant’s October 2 post, as she flaunted her figure for an Instagram update a couple weeks ago, according to a report by The Inquisitr.
+In that snap, she rocked a matching olive green outfit that showcased her athletic body.